 Welcome to the Pennell Lab web page.
 We are part of the Chemical and Environmental Engineering group in the School of Engineering at Brown University.
 Here you will find information on our research projects, activities, journal publications, and lab members.

-Furthermore, we are interested in understanding how these chemicals impact human health.
-Our initial work in this area focused on the link between exposures to pesticides and PCBs and Parkinson’s disease, and has since evolved to include the measurement of a wide range of environmental contaminants in biological samples (e.g., serum and urine) and animal models of disease (e.g., zebra fish and mice).
-Our laboratory is equipped with two high resolution Thermo QExactive Orbitrap mass spectrometers, one gas chromatograph (GC) and one liquid chromatograph (LC).
-We use these instruments in two modes: targeted analysis where we select the specific chemicals to be measured in a sample a priori (e.g., a series of polyaromatic hydrocarbons); and non-targeted analysis where we try to detect as many chemicals as possible in a sample, and then determine their identity.
-For this work, we collaborate with researchers in the School of Public Health and the Warren Alpert Medical School at Brown, and at other institutions including, Columbia University, Emory University, University of California at Davis, and Utrecht University in the Netherlands.
-Below is an image of a mass spectra showing the detection of specific chemicals in a plasma sample.
+We are also interested in understanding how these chemicals impact human health.
+Our initial work in this area focused on the link between exposures to pesticides and PCBs and Parkinson’s disease, and has evolved to include the measurement of a wide range of environmental contaminants in biological samples (e.g., serum and urine) and animal models of disease (e.g., zebra fish and mice).
+Our laboratory is equipped with three high resolution Thermo QExactive Orbitrap mass spectrometers, two Waters liquid chromatograph mass spectrometers (LC-MS/MS) and an Agilent GC-MS. We use these instruments in two modes: targeted analysis where we select the specific chemicals to be measured in a sample a priori (e.g., a series of polyaromatic hydrocarbons); and non-targeted analysis where we try to detect as many chemicals as possible in a sample, and then determine their identity.
+We collaborate with researchers in the School of Public Health and the Warren Alpert Medical School at Brown, and at other institutions such as Columbia University, Emory University, University of California at Davis, and Utrecht University in the Netherlands.